vijism89/prime-solo-project/README.md

 ## Development Setup Instructions

 * Run `npm install`
-* Create a `.env` file at the root of the project and paste this line into the file:
-    ```
-    SERVER_SESSION_SECRET=superDuperSecret
-    ```
-    While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
+* In the `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`